Declutter your life: How to snap out of living in a mess

-If the answer is no, give it one last change, look deep inside your very soul and ask:
+If the answer is no, give it one last chance, look deep inside your very soul and ask:

 Get a bigger bag for shoes and clothes.
-Dig into boxes and cabinets, draw the old trash out, you don’t need so much stuff and you know it.
+Dig into boxes and cabinets and draw the old trash out — you don’t need so much stuff, and you know it.

 To declutter your kitchen, stick mostly to the one-year rule.
 Throw it all away.
 Even the old jar that you used to steal cookies when you were five.
 It’s time for it to go.

 Finally, when you’re done uncluttering your house and run out of garbage bags, you have to keep up the good work somehow.

 One good thing to keep in mind before you buy anything that you’re not about to eat: it should have a purpose that is more meaningful than simply, “I like it.”